 top of page

-As of mid-March, the 49ers’ approach has focused on a few targeted signings, maintaining core continuity, and managing a handful of lingering contract issues that could define their season.
+As of mid-March, the 49ers’ approach has focused on a few targeted signings, maintaining core continuity, and managing lingering contract issues that could define their season.

 Star Power Stays in the Bay

-The headline move so far is the signing of wide receiver Mike Evans, who joins Brock Purdy’s offense as another elite weapon.
-Evans, now 33, brings instant leadership and red-zone dominance to an offense already loaded with Christian McCaffrey, Ricky Pearsall and George Kittle.
-According to the Bay Area News Group, the 49ers see Evans as part of their “Over-30 Around Purdy” nucleus — a group meant to support their young quarterback with experienced, still-dangerous playmakers.
+The headline move so far is the signing of wide receiver Mike Evans.
+He joins Brock Purdy’s offense as another elite weapon.
+Evans, now 33, brings instant leadership and red-zone dominance to an offense already loaded with Christian McCaffrey, Ricky Pearsall, and George Kittle.
+According to the Bay Area News Group, the 49ers see Evans as part of their “Over-30 Around Purdy” nucleus.
+This group is meant to support their young quarterback with experienced, still-dangerous playmakers.

 They also moved quickly to secure linebacker Dre Greenlaw, one of the emotional cornerstones of the defense.
 Re-signing Greenlaw not only preserves the chemistry with Fred Warner but also maintains the defense’s physical identity that has set the standard for Shanahan-era teams.
 As Sports Illustrated noted, bringing Greenlaw back “reignites the defense’s physicality” while ensuring continuity at a crucial level of the defense.